SandilyanG/Addressbook/README.md

-Added a line for POLL SCM Check
+Added a line for POLL SCM Check.

 Adding new line